bmxdemo/bmxproject/logbook/postings/20180301_fringefit/index.md

 omega omega_t ratio: 0.00143263 0.00644377 0.222328 /s
 ```

-And here are the corresponding plots for auto and cross on both days
+Below are the corresponding plots with data and fits for auto and cross on both days

 `180214_1900`: